Laminations from the symplectic double

 \subsubsection{The general case}

-We will now combine the above results to get a general expression for the function $\mathbb{I}_{\mathcal{D}}(l)$.
-To state this result, we will need the following notation.
+We will now combine the above results to get general expressions for the functions $\mathbb{I}_{\mathcal{D}}(l)$.
+To state our result, we will need the following notation.
 Any $\mathcal{D}$-lamination $l\in\mathcal{D}_L(S,\mathbb{Z})$ can be represented by a collection of curves of weight~1.
 If this collection contains homotopic curves of weights $a$ and $b$ which are not intersecting curves, let us replace these by a single curve of weight $a+b$.
 In this way, we obtain a new collection of curves representing $l$.
 If we now cut the surface along the image of $\partial S$, we obtain a collection $\mathcal{C}^\circ$ of curves on $S^\circ$ and a collection $\mathcal{C}$ of curves on $S$.

 \begin{theorem} Let $l\in\mathcal{D}_L(S,\mathbb{Z})$ and suppose that the orientation of the curve $\gamma_i$ agrees with $S$ whenever $\gamma_i$ meets a curve of $l$.
 Then

 where the $F_c$ are polynomials, the $g_{l,i}$ are integers and the $h_{l,i}$ are half integers. \end{theorem}